JoyZadan/shop-kbeauty/README.md

 Below all of the above are the following:
 * Featured reviews, if they exist and a CTA to share experience of using the product, ie, add a review
-* Four or less related products based on the product's subcategory.
-The related products are displayed randomly if there's more than four of them.
-Each related product card has the product name, category, subcategory, price, original price and discount (if they exist) and a shop now button.
+* Four or less related products with a shop now call to action button on each product card.

 Product detail page screenshot
 ![desktop](./documentation/features/product-detail-page.png)